Opens an external site in a new window

 • Element chat: #Rodney matrix chat .

-The VSCode explorer (which lists all files and folders in a project) can get pretty congested pretty quickly.
+The VS Code explorer (which lists all files and folders in a project) can get pretty congested quite quickly.
 This is because many modern tooling utilities each add one or two config files to your project.
-On top you might have a unit test file or CSS styling file alongside the source file containing the logic.
+On top, you might have a unit test file or CSS styling file alongside the source file containing the logic.
 Much of the time you just want to find the source with the logic.
 The other files can slow you down in finding the source you want.
-Using explorer file nesting in VSCode you can collapse the tooling config files into related groups.
-On top you can nest button.css or button.test.css under button.js.
+Using explorer file nesting in VS Code you can collapse the tooling config files into related groups.
+On top, you can nest button.css or button.test.css under button.js.
 This helps you find button.js quicker.
-Also because there is less clutter, you will be able to access the collapsed, nested files quicker.
+Also, because there is less clutter, you will be able to access the collapsed, nested files quicker.

 We have seen you can create a `settings.json` file within a `.vscode` folder in the root of a project.
 In `settings.json` there you can add `explorer.fileNesting` settings which you just need on this project.
-Also, if you share the project, for example in a Git repo, then anyone who clones it and opens it in VSCode can use you settings.
+Also, if you share the project, for example in a Git repo, then anyone who clones it and opens it in VS Code can use your settings.
 Handy when working in a team!

 Rodney